mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 #### 0:00

-**Katagiri Roshi**: Case 44: “Ho Shan’s Knowing How to Beat the Drum”
+**Katagiri Roshi:** Case 44: “Ho Shan’s Knowing How to Beat the Drum”

 The case: